Concerns raised pets are being traumatised by bangs and explosions

 Silent fireworks represent a "good compromise"

-Amanda Boag, Vets Now’s clinical director, said she would welcome the use of silent or almost silent fireworks at New Year and bonfire night celebrations.
+Amanda Boag, Vets Now’s clinical director, said she would welcome the use of silent or almost silent fireworks at bonfire night and New Year celebrations.

 She said: “Fireworks now go off throughout the autumn and winter and this causes many pets and their owners a lot of distress.
 At these times we often see pets who have been burnt by fireworks or involved in road traffic accidents after being spooked and running onto the road.